gunlnwza/Y2S1-Midterm/README.md

 **Disclaimer: Please take everything I say below with a grain of salt, and also do your own research.
 All lecturers have taught a lot of things in this semester.
 So, there might be some topics on the test that I forgot, choose to not include here, or just a pure speculation by me.**

 Tip: Expose yourself to a lot of practice problems.
-So, here is a lot of practice problems for you to do!
+So, below is a lot of practice problems for you to do!

 **Please try them by yourself first.** Only after fighting bravely for 10 minutes, may you look at the solution.